 - Yami Lester - Board Chairman 1986 - 1996

 In return Anangu leased the lands back to the Australian Government through the Director of National Parks for 99 years.
-The Director is assisted by Parks Australia (a division of the Department of Sustainability, Environment, Water, Population and Communities).
+The Director is assisted by Parks Australia (a division of the Department of the Environment).
 Since hand-back, Anangu and Parks Australia staff have worked together to manage the park.
 This process of working together has come to be known as 'joint management'.

 All management policy and programs aim to:

 - conserve and protect the integrity of the ecological systems in and around the park

 - provide for visitor enjoyment and learning opportunities within the park.